-Still, there are problems, environmentally as well as ethically.
-The basis of that problem being that we want too much, too fast, of something that isn’t a naturally endless source.
-You really have to think on it to see the absurdity here, and that is the worst part.
-So I thought: let’s replace the cows with humans, so you can feel the absurdity in one instant.
-Both are mother animals, both give milk, so what’s the difference?
-Exactly, there definitely is a difference.
+Both cows and women are mother animals, both give milk - what is the difference?
 If a woman has to give birth to babies for as long as she can, the babies in turn taken away from her, if she is hooked on a milking machine for all her ‘useful’ life, and when she is elderly and doesn’t produce enough, becomes a piece of ‘momma’ on your plate, it suddenly is a sad thing.
 Looking at these inactive, dependent human mothers makes you feel that they must have a more meaningful way to spend their lives.

-I’d think the same counts for cows.
-Giving birth and giving milk is a precious, natural process.
-One that we should appreciate, not exploit.
-So we don’t have to stop consuming milk, we should just consume it consciously.
+Consuming milk in itself is not a bad thing, we have been doing so for thousands of years.
+Only now it has become a purely economic process where farmer, consumer and supermarket are walking around in an unbreakable circle and the cow turned from a cow into a producer or even a product.
+Birth and giving milk are precious, natural processes that shouldn't be exploited this way.
+We don't have to stop consuming, but we could do it more consciously.
 We might consider consuming less, but good milk, and take alternatives to milk from time to time.
 So that in turn for their milk, we can give these mothers the best and longest life possible.

 Hint for on your smartphone: zoom in!